cirosantilli/notes/stack-overflow-google-rank-rep.md

     The vote of people with higher rep should count more.

+    A possible problem is that an user with huge rep could copy someone else's answer and get more visibility.

 -   each time you upvote a given person, it has less positive impact on his reputation for that tag.

     This would counter voting fraud, e.g. of close groups of friends which upvote each other a lot.